 - Reverse ceiling fans to clockwise direction to better circulate the warmer air.
 Especially tall vaulted ceilings.

 - Winter is right around the corner and the hot summer temperatures should be coming to an end.
 Take a look at the attic to make sure you have adequate insulation.

 - It is important to create an Emergency escape plan and practice it once or twice a year.

-- Have fireplace inspected & cleaned before you use it during the winter months.
+- Have the fireplace inspected and cleaned before you use it during the winter months.

 - Clean and cover any outdoor furniture.

-- Run water & flush toilet in unused bathrooms
+- Run water & flush toilets in unused bathrooms

 - Inspect weather-stripping by doors & windows to help prevent unwanted drafts.